Terms and Conditions for Construction and Erection/Assembly Works MB 81 and General Terms and Conditions AGB KMA 02

 § 1 GENERAL

-Applicable for all contractual relationships between entrepreneurs, legal entities and special funds under public law or (hereinafter referred to as Buyer) and Keller HCW GmbH (hereinafter referred to as Seller).
+Applicable for all contractual relationships between entrepreneurs, legal entities and special funds under public law or (hereinafter referred to as Buyer) and Keller HCW GmbH (hereinafter referred to as Seller), including the Seller’s data protection notice (taking into account the

 These General Terms and Conditions are valid for all present and future business relations, even when, for subsequent transactions with the Buyer, the Seller does not explicitly refer again to them.
 The Buyer’s terms and conditions of sale and delivery shall under no circumstances form part of the contract, even when they are known or the Seller does not explicitly object to them again regarding subsequent transactions, unless their application is expressly agreed upon in writing.